Omar Abdullah

-He was a member of 14th Lok Sabha, representing Srinagar constituency of Jammu and Kashmir, India.
-He was the Union Minister of State for External affairs in Atal Bihari Vajpayee's NDA government, from 23 July 2001 to 23 December 2002.
+The son of former Jammu and Kashmir State chief minister Farooq Abdullah, he joined politics in 1998 after being elected as the youngest member of the Lok Sabha, a feat he repeated in subsequent three elections.
+He was the union Minister of State for External Affairs in Atal Bihari Vajpayee's NDA government, from 23 July 2001 to 23 December 2002.
 He resigned from NDA government in October 2002 to concentrate on party work.
+During this time, he took a larger role in state politics.
+However, his party faced defeat in the 2002 state elections.
+However, him and his party were later elected in the 2008 state elections.